TFong1/TFong1.github.io/README.md

 # Tony Fong's Portfolio Site

+Welcome to my portfolio website.
+You are looking at the source code for the site.
+Please visit the actual [site](https://tfong1.github.io) to view the projects I've worked on.

-## Site Info
+## Site Credits

-The [tfong1.github.io](https://tfong1.github.io) site was built using the Hugo static website generator framework.
+The [tfong1.github.io](https://tfong1.github.io) site was built using the [Hugo](https://gohugo.io) static website generator framework.

-The theme used is [GitHub Style](https://themes.gohugo.io/themes/github-style/) with some modifications.
+The theme used is [GitHub Style](https://themes.gohugo.io/themes/github-style/).

 ## Additional Credits (for tfong1.github.io site only)